-Previously, Mr. Bosco served in the United States Navy nearly 28 years, as a member of the Navy’s Civil Engineer Corps (CEC) and Seabee Community.
+Within the Department, Mr. Bosco also served as the Director of the Office of Engineering and Construction Management (OECM) from November 2006 through May 2012 and Director of the Office of Procurement and Assistance Management (OPAM) December 2011 through May 2012.
+Prior to that, he served in the United States Navy nearly 28 years, as a member of the Navy’s Civil Engineer Corps (CEC) and Seabee Community.
 In that capacity, he held a dozen different assignments in a dozen different locations, predominately involved in real property and project management, executing construction programs and projects worldwide.
-His last Navy assignment was as the Deputy Commander of Operations at the Headquarters of the Naval Facilities Engineering Command (NAVFAC) in Washington D.C.
+His last Navy assignment was as the Deputy Commander of Operations at the Headquarters of the Naval Facilities Engineering Command (NAVFAC) in Washington, D.C.
 He also served as the Strategic Business Officer.
 He retired as a United States Navy Captain, Civil Engineer Corps, on November 1, 2006.

 Prior to his assignment at NAVFAC, Captain Bosco served as the Commanding Officer of the Engineering Field Activity, Mediterranean in Naples, Italy.
-In that capacity he was the senior acquisition executive responsible for design and construction of projects, valued over $600 million, at 14 different Department of Defense installations throughout Europe and the Middle East, to include bases in Italy, Spain, England, Portugal, Greece and Bahrain.
-Prior to that, he was the Facilities Director and Officer in Charge of Construction at the United States Naval Academy in Annapolis, Maryland where he completed the $250 million renovation of Bancroft Hall, the largest single "dormitory" in the world.
+In that capacity, he was the senior acquisition executive responsible for design and construction of projects, valued over $600 million, at 14 different Department of Defense installations throughout Europe and the Middle East, to include bases in Italy, Spain, England, Portugal, Greece and Bahrain.
+Prior to that, he was the Facilities Director and Officer-in-Charge of Construction at the United States Naval Academy in Annapolis, Maryland where he completed the $250 million renovation of Bancroft Hall, the largest single "dormitory" in the world.

 Mr. Bosco graduated from The Citadel in 1979 with a B.S. in Electrical Engineering.
 He obtained his masters degree in Financial Management from the Naval Postgraduate School in 1992.
 He also completed the Duke University Fuqua School of Business Executive Education program in 2001.
 He is a registered professional (civil) engineer (PE) and is a member of the Tau Beta Pi engineering honor society.
 He also is a certified Project Management Professional (PMP), a Certified Facility Manager (CFM) and a LEED-AP (Leadership in Energy and Environmental Design – Accredited Professional).
-While in the Navy, he was selected as a member of the acquisition professional community, he held an unlimited contracting warrant for design and construction contracting and he also held a Level III real estate warrant.
+While in the Navy, he was selected as a member of the acquisition professional community where he held an unlimited contracting warrant for design and construction contracting and a Level III real estate warrant.